Life Scope VS (BSM-3500 and BSM-3700 series) bedside monitors from NIHON KOHDEN

 A zero CO2 reading on the waveform means zero measured value.
 No measurement can only mean a defective sensor, not by design!

-Note the etCO2 value shown is also not alerted as estimated etCO2 only.
+Note the end tidal CO2 (etCO2) value shown is also not alerted as "estimated etCO2" only.

-flawed CO2 waveform with non-measurement intervals reflected as zero measured CO2 value
+A flawed CO2 waveform with non-measurement intervals reflected as zero measured CO2 value

 As seen from the two true CO2 traces below, expiratory upstrokes do not always start from zero CO2 level!